One of the things I regret as a smartphone lover is the lack of options. The undeniable duopoly that exists with Android and Apple still bothers me.

 So what is KaiOS?
 In short, it is a mobile operating system that provides inexpensive devices to emerging markets like India, Nigeria, and Indonesia.

-The devices themselves are relatively simple, almost always cost less than $ 100, and have low-resolution screens and plastic bodies.
+The devices are relatively simple, almost always cost less than $ 100, and have low-resolution screens and plastic bodies.

 The point here is that owing to the low costs, users in less affluent markets can stay connected with friends and family without paying a premium to buy a new Samsung Galaxy phone.